ghsamuel/datascience/README.md

 ## About Me

 Hello!
-I’m **[Your Name]**, a Data Scientist focused on bioinformatics and data analytics.
+I am a Data Scientist focused on bioinformatics and data analytics.
 I combine biology with data science to solve real-world problems by building predictive models, creating interactive visualizations, and developing innovative tools.

 ## Projects